 - (1) Purpose.
 It is ecology's and local air authorities' goal to ensure that accurate permitting information is made available to the public in a timely manner.
 The permitting authority is responsible for providing notice of permitting actions that allows sufficient time for comment and for providing enough information to inform the public of the extent of the actions proposed.
 These public involvement regulations establish a statewide process to be followed by all permitting authorities. - (2) Public notice. - (a) The permitting authority shall provide public notice for the following actions: - (i) Issuance of a draft permit or permit renewal; - (ii) Intended denial of a permit application; - (iii) Issuance of a draft permit modification; - (iv) Issuance of a draft general permit; - (v) Scheduling of a public hearing under subsection (4) of this section; and - (vi) Any other related activities that the permitting authority considers to involve substantial public interest. - (b) Notice shall be given by the following methods: Public notice shall be provided by the permitting authority by prominent advertisement in the area affected by the facility applying for a permit.
 Publication in Ecology's Operating Permit Register does not satisfy this requirement.
 Prominent advertisement may be by publication in a newspaper of general circulation in the area affected by the facility applying for a permit as determined by the permitting authority.
 The permitting authority may provide additional notice to the public through other methods, such as newsletters and press releases.
 Notice shall also be published in the Ecology Permit Register.
-The permitting authority shall send information on any action requiring publication in the Permit Register to ecology within three days of the action. - (i) Newspaper publication.
-[Name Clean Air Agency] must provide public notice by prominent advertisement in the area affected by the facility applying for a permit. - (ii) Permitting authority web site.
-The following permitting authorities must post notice on their web site for the duration of the public comment period.
-Duration does not require uninterrupted web site access: - (A) Ecology; - (B) xx
+The permitting authority shall send information on any action requiring publication in the Permit Register to ecology within three days of the action.

-(iii) A permitting authority may supplement notice on an individual permit or action.
-Additional notice may include, but is not limited to, a newsletter or press release.
+- (i) Permitting authority web site.
+A permitting authority must post notice on their web site for the duration of the public comment period.
+Duration does not require uninterrupted web site access: - (ii) A permitting authority may supplement notice on an individual permit or action.
+Additional notice may include, but is not limited to, a newspaper of general circulation in the area of the permittee.

-(iv) Permit Register.
+(iii) Permit Register.

 - (A) Ecology shall publish notice in the Permit Register according to WAC 173-401-805. - (B) The permitting authority shall send information on any action requiring publication in the Permit Register to ecology within three days of the action. - (c) Notice of the activities described in (a) of this subsection shall also be provided to persons requesting to receive such this notice.
 The permitting authority shall maintain a mailing list of persons requesting notice, and may maintain more than one list, such as lists based on geographical location.
 The mailing list may be electronic or hardcopy, or both.
 No request shall require the extension of the comment period associated with the notice.
-The permitting authority may from time to time inform the public of the opportunity to be on the list and may also delete from the list persons who fail to respond to an inquiry of continued interest in receiving the notices. - (d) Public notice must include: - (i) Name and address of the permitting authority; - (ii) Name and address of the permit applicant, and if different, the name and address of the facility or activity regulated by the permit, unless it is a general permit; - (iii) A brief description of the business conducted at the facility and activity involved in the permit action; - (iv) Name, address, and telephone number of a person from whom interested persons may obtain further information such as copies of the draft permit, the application, and relevant supporting materials; - (v) A brief description of the comment procedures, including the procedures to request a hearing, and the time and place of any hearings scheduled for the permit; and - (vi) A description of the emission change involved in any permit modification.
+The permitting authority may from time to time inform the public of the opportunity to be on the list and may also delete from the list persons who fail to respond to an inquiry of continued interest in receiving the notices. - (d) Public notice must include: - (i) Name and address of the permitting authority; - (ii) Name and address of the permit applicant, and if different, the name and address of the facility or activity regulated by the permit, unless it is a general permit; - (iii) A brief description of the business conducted at the facility and activity involved in the permit action; - (iv) Name, address, and telephone number of a person or an email or web site address from whom interested persons may obtain further information such as copies of the draft permit, the application, and relevant supporting materials: